Joe Walsh, Bill Weld swing at Trump in first GOP primary debate

 Trump and another of his GOP challengers, former South Carolina Gov. Mark Sanford, both declined to attend the debate, which was not sanctioned by the national Republican Party.

-Right from the start, both candidates twho did take the stage focused on the president.
+Right from the start, both candidates who did take the stage focused on the president.

 "Donald Trump is unfit," Walsh said in his opening statement.
 "He lies every time he opens his mouth.
 He can't put anyone's interests ahead of his own."